-Despite the exemplary job drive by the National Alliance of Businessmen under the exhortative leadership of Henry Ford and Leo Beebe in its first year, this year -- its second -- unemployment in the nation is again on the rise.
+Despite the exemplary job drive by the National Alliance of Businessmen under the exhautative leadership of Henry Ford and Lee Beebe in its first year, this year its should unemployment in the nation is again on the rise.

-Despite a technological proficiency that offers us new wonders almost every time we open a newspaper, our scientific and technical leaders have yet to successfully scout the sea for new sources of food, have yet to devise cheap, confortable structures to house the poor, have yet to apply new learning techniques to make the nation fully literate.
+Despite a technological proficiency that offers us new wonders almost everytime we open a newspaper, our scientific and technical leaders have yet to successfully scout the sea for new sources of food, have yet to devise cheap, comfortable structures to house the poor, have yet to apply new learning techniques to make the nation fully literate, have yet to control the industrial wastes that befoul the air and water supplies of the nation.

-Industry and government working together can go to the moon and to Mars, can develop information devices that make the world a global village -- but we are still waiting for the task forces systems engineers to come to grips with the human problems that beset us: hunger and housing, health and literacy, environmental pollution and traffic congestion.
+Industry and government working together can go to the moon and Mars, can develop information devices that make the world a global village -- but we are still waiting for the task forces of systems engineers to come to grips with the human problems that beset us: hunger and housing, health and literacy, environmental pollution and traffic congestion.